sgarg061/Angular-loopback-project/README.md

 ## Testing
-To edit Solink Builder, find the test file you need under	call-home-server/server/test.
+Find the test file you need under	call-home-server/server/test.

 #### In Linux/OSX